PreethiTapati/image-gallery/README.md

 ## Setup

-clone the repo and start using the stop watch.
+clone the repo and start using the image-gallery.

 ## Code Examples